NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 Once you have a NOAA.gov email address, you can request an RDHPCS account through the Account Information Managment system, AIM.
-Visit the `AIM`_ website and request access to the RDHPCS project.
+Visit the `Account Information Management (AIM) website <AIM>` and request access to the RDHPCS project.
 Log into AIM using your NOAA email credentials, review your profile for accuracy, and request the RDHPCS project.

 .. image:: /images/AIM2.png